tdotholla/pwitw/README.md

 # P+WITW (Where In The World?)

-## INTRO:
-This is intended as an asset management dashboard, with a location-centric focus.
+###### This is intended as an asset management dashboard, with a location-centric focus.

-When a computer signs onto any network and obtains an IP address, the public IP address is obtained, a geolocation calculated, and stored along with other machine information in a database.
+###### When a computer signs onto any network and obtains an IP address, the public IP address is obtained, a geolocation calculated, and stored along with other machine information in a database.

 ### How The Script Works:
 - The script is written in Powershell, this does the heavy lifting.